angegar/forjj-jenkins/README.md

 Behind the scene, forjj-jenkins generates a collection of deployment files in a new deployment repository from the [forjj-jenkins templates files](templates).

-For details about how templates works or create you own templates, read [the Jenkins source Templates section](#jenkins-source-templates)
+For details about how templates works or create your own templates, read [the Jenkins source Templates section](#jenkins-source-templates)

 ## Jenkins source templates

 All jenkins source files are generated from a collection of source templates.

-Forjj itself use the templates stored under [templates](templates) to build and deliver itself.
+Forjj itself uses the templates stored under [templates](templates) to build and deliver itself.

 When you start this forjj-jenkins component, it will use this [templates subdirectory](templates)